lacclab/OneStop-Eye-Movements/README.md

 OneStop Eye Movements (in short OneStop) is a large-scale English corpus of eye movements in reading with **360 L1 participants**, **2.6 million word tokens** and **152 hours of recorded eye tracking data**.
 The dataset was collected using an EyeLink 1000 Plus eyetracker (SR Research).

+The dataset release includes Interest Area Reports (features aggregated at the word level), Fixation Reports (features aggregated at the level of fixations/saccades), raw data in edf format and a detailed participant questionnaire.
+To facilitate analyses, we further provide precomputed text annotations: word length, frequency and surprisal (GPT2), as well as part-of-speech tags and syntactic dependency trees.

 OneStop comprises four sub-corpora, one for each of the following reading regimes:

-* Ordinary reading for comprehension
+* **Ordinary reading for comprehension** Download this data if you are interested in a general-purpose eye tracking dataset (like Dundee, GECO, MECO and others).
 * Information seeking
 * Repeated reading
 * Information seeking in repeated reading

 ![OneStop Overview](images/overview.png)

-We provide the entire corpus, as well as each of the sub-corpora separately.
+We provide the entire dataset, as well as each of the sub-corpora separately.
-If you are looking for a general purpose eye tracking corpus (like Dundee, GECO, MECO and others), we recommend downloading the ordinary reading sub-corpus.

 ## Key Features